 - The spin-off of a new wind energy company: Windfinders, LLC and TecVerde, LLC

-- Several senior capstone design projects
+- Serving as client and adviser for senior capstone design projects

 - The production of the high resolution wind map